Certificate management - Temporal Cloud feature guide

 To keep your Namespace secure and online, you must update the CA certificate for the Namespace before the certificate expires.

-To help you remember to do so, Temporal Cloud sends email notifications to users who have the Global Admin Role or the Namespace Admin permission 15 days before expiration and, if necessary, 10 days before expiration.
+To help you remember to do so, Temporal Cloud sends email notifications to users who have the Account Owner or Global Admin roles or the Namespace Admin permission 15 days before expiration and, if necessary, 10 days before expiration.

-If the certificate is not updated, 5 days before expiration Temporal Cloud creates a support ticket on behalf of the Global Admins and Namespace Admins.
+If the certificate is not updated, 5 days before expiration Temporal Cloud creates a support ticket on behalf of the Account Owner, Global Admins, and Namespace Admins.

 To ensure that you receive email notifications, configure your junk-email filters to permit email from noreply@temporal.io